chadrosenquist/logging-test-case/README.rst

         + This can be useful for debugging test failures because the logs are still written out.
     - DisplayLogs.ALWAYS: Always displays the logs - pass or fail.
         + This can be useful when manually running the tests and the developer wants to visually inspect the logging output.
+* assert_no_logs: If True, raise an AssertionError if any logs are emitted.

 Examples are located at: ``examples/capturelogs_example.py``